rickmakkee/jekyll-webpack-skeleton/README.md

 We use [Prettier](https://github.com/prettier/prettier) to format all our code.
 This is enabled for `js` and `scss` files.
-The corresponding linters are configured to adhere to the rules from prettier (so they won't conflict), and linting errors should only occur for non-stylistic errors.
+The corresponding linters are configured to adhere to the rules from prettier (so they won't conflict).

 Prettier is configured to run on the `pre-commit` using `husky` and `lint-staged` hook, and can also be manually invoked by: